TheoZerbibi/ft_irc/README.md

 	- [x] Key restriction
 	- [x] Multiple Join w/ multiple key
  - [ ] mode
-	- [x] o : Change Oper
-	- [ ] i : invite Only
-	- [ ] k : Key on channel
-	- [ ] l : Limit User on Channel
-	- [ ] t : Restrict topic modification
  - [ ] privmsg

 - [ ] change sendReplies to use erase functionnality

-- [ ] mode only manage channel mode (i is for invitationnal only, and o is promote user to a channel operator)

 - Server / client socket connection